TheArtOfficial/ArtOfficialStudio-Documentation/README.md

   --gpus all \
   -it \
   -p 80:80 \
-  -v C:/PathOnYourPCToStoreFiles:/workspace \ #Format is PathToYourVolume:PathToDockerVolume Docker volume is fixed to /workspace, do not change that. ghcr.io/theartofficial/artofficialstudio:latest
+  -v C:/PathOnYourPCToStoreFiles:/workspace \ #Format is PathToYourVolume:PathToDockerVolume PathToDockerVolume is fixed to /workspace, do not change that. ghcr.io/theartofficial/artofficialstudio:latest
 ```